 By Charles M. Skinner in 1896

-The canon of Oak Creek is choked by a mass of rock, shaped like a keystone, and wedged into the jaws of the defile.
+The canyon of Oak Creek is choked by a mass of rock, shaped like a keystone, and wedged into the jaws of the defile.
 An elderly Ute tells this story of it.
 Acantow, one of the chiefs of his tribe, usually placed his lodge beside the spring that bubbled from a thicket of wild roses in the place where Rosita, Colorado, stands today.
 He left his wife–Manetabee (Rosebud) — in the lodge while he went across the mountains to attend a council, and was gone four sleeps.
 On his return, he found neither wife nor lodge, but footprints and hoof prints on the ground showed to his keen eye that it was the Arapaho who had been there.

 Getting on their trail he rode over it furiously, and at night had reached Oak Canyon, along which he traveled until he saw the gleam of a small fire ahead.